matthieua/WOW/README.md

 ## Bug tracker

-If you find a bug, please raise it the [issue here](https://github.com/matthieua/jackInTheBox/issues) on Github!
+If you find a bug, please rnaise it the [issue here](https://github.com/matthieua/jackInTheBox/issues) on Github!

 ## Developer